TriPed-Robot/trip_kinematics/README.md

 - Compute Jacobian matrices for differential kinematics
 - Compute the inverse kinematics of arbitrary rigid mechanisms
 - Compute the Inverse Kinematics in position and/or orientation
-- Support arbirtrary joint types and quaternions
+- Support arbitrary joint types and quaternions
-- Includes a  number of ready to use examples (TriPed robot, Excavator Arm)
+- Includes several ready to use examples (TriPed robot, Excavator Arm)
 - TriPs validates the inverse kinematics algorithms with extensive testing using analytic solutions.

 ## Installation